pcaston/OpenPeerPower.github.io/source/_docs/installation/docker.markdown

 ---
 title: "Installation on Docker"
-description: "Instructions to install Home Assistant on a Docker."
+description: "Instructions to install Open Peer Power on a Docker."
 redirect_from: /getting-started/installation-docker/
 ---

 <div class='note warning'>

-These below instructions are for an installation of Home Assistant Core running in your own Docker environment, which you manage yourself.
+These below instructions are for an installation of Open Peer Power Core running in your own Docker environment, which you manage yourself.

-For an installation of Home Assistant Supervised, which includes Home Assistant's add-on ecosystem, see the instructions for installing [Home Assistant Supervised on a generic Linux host](/hassio/installation/#alternative-install-home-assistant-supervised-on-a-generic-linux-host/).
+For an installation of Open Peer Power Supervised, which includes Open Peer Power's add-on ecosystem, see the instructions for installing [Open Peer Power Supervised on a generic Linux host](/hassio/installation/#alternative-install-home-assistant-supervised-on-a-generic-linux-host/).

 </div>